jordanroskelley/jordanroskelley.github.io/posts/2014-08-08/Angular_Example.md

 # Angular.js Example

 Angular has an [official tutorial][link1].
-At some point, I'd recommend going through it, it explains a lot of concepts that I won't cover here.
-The downside to their tutorial is that is it long and pretty involved.
+There is also a free online 'class' you can take at Code School [here][link7] At some point, I'd recommend going through them, they explain a lot of concepts that I won't cover here.
+The downside to those tutorials is that they are long and pretty involved (the upside is they are long and involved).

+One other thing to note.
+Many of the following Angular examples won't work unless the files are being served (by a server, not your file system).
+You could go get Apache, IIS or some other full blown server...
+But I just use Python.
+If you have Python installed, you can open a command prompt, change to the directory of your project, and type: `python -m SimpleHTTPServer`.
+This will start a server and start serving files out of that directory at whatever URL they tell you (usually localhost:8000).

 ---